dnnsmnstrr/zettelkasten/notes/ios.md

 - apple
 ---
 # iOS

-I recently upgraded from an iPhone 6s to the 13 mini.
+The last upgrade of my [[stack]] was from an iPhone 6s to the 13 mini.
 In doing so, I was able to try things that I've been waiting years to do:
 - Automations using NFC Tags
-- Tap Gestures (3 Taps for Flashlight is super useful)
+- Download all my liked songs on [[spotify]]
+- Use FaceID

+## Steps to reset the OS

+1. Update list of important apps
+2. Ensure all important data is stored to the cloud or backed up on separate device(s)
+3. Unpair Apple Watch
+4. Erase data and content
+5. Wait for device to reset
+6. Log in

+## See also

 ## Apps

 ### Must-Have

 These Apps **have** to be on my phone for it to be usable to me.

 - [[spotify]]